solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-The creation of the virtual service exposes the Kubernetes service through the gateway.
+The creation of the Virtual Service exposes the Kubernetes service through the gateway.

-We can make access the application using the web browser by running the following command:
+We can access the application using the web browser by running the following command:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/productpage
 ```

-It should return the bookinfo demo application webpage.
-Note that the review stars are black.
+It should return the bookinfo application webpage.
+Note that the review stars are black (v2).

 ![Lab](images/1.png)

 ### Routing to Multiple Upstreams

-In many use cases we need to route traffic to two different versions of the application to test a new feature.
-For example, in this step, we are going to create a virtual service that routes to two different Upstreams:
+In many cases, we need to route traffic to two different versions of an application to test a new feature.
+In this step, we are going to update the Virtual Service to route traffic to two different Upstreams:

-The first step is to create a version 3 of our demo service:
+The first step is to create a new deployment of the demo application, this time with the version 3 of the reviews microservice:

 ```bash
 kubectl create ns bookinfo-beta kubectl -n bookinfo-beta apply -f https://raw.githubusercontent.com/istio/istio/1.7.3/samples/bookinfo/platform/kube/bookinfo.yaml kubectl delete deployment reviews-v1 reviews-v2 -n bookinfo-beta
 ```
-The bookinfo app has 3 versions of a microservice called reviews.
-We will keep only version 3 of the reviews microservice for this application deployment.

 ```
                  +----------------------------------------------------------------------------+